-Compensated absences payable represents the College's liability (salaries plus applicable salary related costs) for unused annual leave as of June 30, 2012.
-Unused vacation and sick leave for eligible employees are included in the compensated absences payable calculation.
+Compensated absences payable represents the College's liability (salaries plus applicable salary related costs) for unused annual leave as of June 30, 2013.
+Unused vacation leave for eligible employees is included in the compensated absences payable calculation.
+Also included is unused sick leave accrual for classified employees in accordance with state regulations.
+This accrual is calculated on a sliding scale and is limited to a maximum payout of \$7,500.

-Accumulated vacation days are required to be used annually, with a maximum carryover of 240 hours.
+Accumulated vacation days have a maximum carryover of 240 hours.
 In the event of termination or retirement, all employees are paid for accumulated unused vacation hours up to a maximum of 240 hours.